foresterorg/foresterorg.github.io/content/en/_index.md

 {{% blocks/feature icon="fa-magnifying-glass" title="Configure" %}}
-Setup your servers for HTTP UEFI Boot and configure Redfish credentials in Forester so it can discover your infrastructure.
+Setup your servers for HTTP UEFI Boot or PXE and configure Redfish credentials in Forester so it can discover your infrastructure.
+Configure your own DHCP server to advertise Forester as HTTP/TFTP service.
 {{% /blocks/feature %}}

 {{% blocks/feature icon="fa-gas-pump" title="Deploy" %}}
 Start deploying images onto your bare-metal servers en-masse via Forester API or CLI.
+Manage power operations or investigate Anaconda installer logs as needed.
 {{% /blocks/feature %}}
 {{% /blocks/section %}}

 {{% blocks/section %}}

 To evaluate Forester, you need a Linux machine capable of running Podman containers (e.g. RHEL VM with 4 GB RAM).
-Servers for deployment need to have UEFI 2.1 or higher (with UEFI HTTP Boot support) and out-of-band management capability with Redfish protocol enabled (Dell IDRAC, HP iLO and others).
-The only communication channel is HTTP (HTTPS) and there is no need to configure anything on the DHCP for proof-of-concept deployments.
+Servers for deployment need to have out-of-band management capability via Redfish protocol enabled (Dell IDRAC, HP iLO and others).
 {.h3 .text-center}

 {{% /blocks/section %}}